/ A living (and dying) book of my beliefs

 - Every single person, including myself, has many implicit associations that lead to bias that they/I can't fully eradicate in ourselves.
 It's more effective to accept that fact, and account for it by being transparent about it, and looking for ways to repair damage caused by it, to try to hide it.

 - The sensation of consciousness is real, but beyond that is tough to say.

 - Free will exists within constraints, in the same way a goldfish has freedom and autonomy within its fishbowl.

 On critical thinking

-- When assigning responsibility for life outcomes, there are two poles: one being a high-agency stance that treats individual freedom and responsbility as absolute, and the other a low-agency stance that treats choices as constrained so much by social structures that responsibility is best placed on the system as a whole.
-I think it's necessary to carry both of these positions simultaneously or else injustices will increase over time.
+- When assigning responsibility for life outcomes, there are two poles: one being a high-agency stance that treats individual freedom and responsibility as absolute, and the other a low-agency stance that treats choices as constrained so much by social structures that responsibility is best placed on the system as a whole.
+I think it's necessary to carry both of these positions simultaneously and to default to responsibility when considering our own agency.

-- Most questions have no answer (but asking them and talking about them anyway is often entertaining).
+- Most questions have no answer (but asking them and talking about them anyway can be entertaining and even useful).

 - I subscribe to Hume's Fork, which claims that there are two kinds of knowledge: matters of fact, and relations of ideas.
 Matters of fact aren’t accessible to us—we can never know something for certain, only that it hasn't been proven wrong yet.
 We can only create a self-referencing network of ideas that are related to each other.
 '2 + 2 = 4' and 'My name is Buster' are both conclusively true if we agree to the definitions and relations between each word and symbol.